mccoyJosh/ClassInfo/SDEV140/M01/M01_Day1/lecture.md

 knows it is doing is processing a very long string of 0's and 1's.
 These strings of 1s and 0s that the computer execute is known as **_machine code_**.

 To load in these machine codes into their proper places, the computer utilizes a program called the **loader**.
-It is "a software program that copies program code and data from secondary memory into primary memory before the program execution beings".
+It is "a software program that copies program code and data from secondary memory into primary memory before the program execution begins".
 This is better than the alternative, manually putting the 1s and 0s into the correct place by hand for the computer to understand it.

 Now, obviously, in this class we are not about to write millions upon millions of 0s and 1s to attempt to tell the computer what to do.